Kip-Brian/Kip-Brian/README.md

 - 👋 Hi, I’m Brian
-- 👀 I’m interested in data science
+- 👀 I’m interested in data, python, pandas, numpy, Keras, Pytorch, Excel
-- 🌱 I’m currently learning python for data science
+- 🌱 I’m currently learning pandas, numpy, and data wrangling
-- 💞️ I’m looking to collaborate on building cool data science projects that potentially have a positive impact in people's lives.
+- 💞️ I’m looking to collaborate on building cool data science projects that potentially have a positive impact in the world.
 - 📫 How to reach me is simply through my E-mail @ briankipkoechtoo@gmail.com

 <!---